 Remember, a higher interest rate can cost you thousands.

-Don’t forget to account for origination fees, closing costs, and additional costs, which can be included in a VA mortgage.
+Don’t forget to account for origination fees, closing costs and additional costs that can be included in a VA mortgage.
 You won’t, however, have to pay mortgage insurance with a VA loan.

-If so, then consider this as an option for your next home.
+If so, then consider a second loan as an option for your next home.

-If you are transitioning and happen to have an existing mortgage, you want to think about your options.
+If you are transitioning and have an existing mortgage, you want to think about your options.

 These are only three considerations regarding a VA loan.
 Buying a home can be a complicated process with many variables.